SkafteNicki/dtu_mlops/s5_continues_x/M16_continues_machine_learning.md

    ```
    Explain why it is better to have the two builds in seperated workflow files instead of 1.

-2. Push the files to do your github reposatory and make sure the workflow succedes.
+2. Push the files to do your github repository and make sure the workflow succedes.

 3. (Optional) To test that the container works directly in github you can also try to include an additional
    step that actually runs the container.